Skip to content

 Environment configurations Before Deployments

-Before proceeding to deploy the builds, appropriate configurations have to be done carefully.
+Before deploying the builds, appropriate configurations must be carefully completed.
 This section of the document will provide details for configurations:

 Updating Environment File

-Configurations related to the deployment can be specified in a file called .env, located at the root level of copied folder.
-In case this file is not visible, make sure that hidden files options for your file explorer or terminal command are enabled.
+Deployment configuration can be specified in the .env file located at the root level of the copied folder.
+If this file is not visible, make sure the hidden files option in your file explorer or terminal command is enabled.
 Below is a brief description of all the configurations available in the .env file

 Configuration Values to set